ISAS has successfully secured private and government funds to enhance South Asia studies at Berkeley.

 The ISAS has received a major gift from the Subir and Malini Chowdhury Foundation to establish the Subir & Malini Chowdhury Center for Bangladesh Studies.
 In addition to promoting and integrating interdisciplinary scholarship, the Subir and Malini Chowdhury Center will sponsor lectures and conferences.

 The Mahomedali Habib Distinguished Lecture Series on Pakistan is named in honor of one of the leading figures in the history of the Habib family.
 In addition to successfully guiding the Habib family’s transition from India to Pakistan following independence in 1947, Mahomedali Habib laid the foundations for the House of Habib, a group of powerful business and financial companies.
 The group has a long-standing history of philanthropy and social service and is currently leading the establishment of Habib University, a liberal arts and sciences university, in Pakistan which aims to bridge the gap between global academia and Pakistan.
 Toward honoring the legacy of Mahomedali Habib – who was distinguished by his love for Pakistan and his deep commitment to education and philanthropy – the Habib family has decided to endow an annual lecture series in his name.
 Through this lecture series the Habib family aims to improve and diversify conversations about Pakistan in the United States as well as create opportunities for US and Pakistan-based scholars to dialogue.
-Our inaugural lecture was delivered by leading Pakistani lawyer, advocate of the Supreme Court of Pakistan, President Supreme Court Bar Association of Pakistan and human rights activist, Asma Jahangir on Tuesday, October 8, 2013.
-Details about this lecture here.
+Details about this lecture series here.

-Established in 2010 in memory of Maharaj Kaul (1940 - 2009), a UC Berkeley alum, tireless campaigner against injustice and for peace, founder of groups such as India Relief and Education Fund, and Coalition Against Communalism, and long-time supporter of ISAS’s mission and activities, the purpose of the Maharaj Kaul Memorial Fund is to provide support for graduate fellowships and an annual lecture series on the theme of social justice through the Institute for South Asia Studies at the University of California, Berkeley.
-The inaugural Maharaj Kaul Memorial Lecture was delivered by Palagummi Sainath.
-More details here.
-The second Maharaj Kaul Lecturer was Aruna Roy.
+Established in 2010 in memory of Maharaj Kaul (1940 - 2009), a UC Berkeley alum, tireless campaigner against injustice and for peace, founder of groups such as India Relief and Education Fund, and Coalition Against Communalism, and long-time supporter of ISAS’s mission and activities, the purpose of the Maharaj Kaul Memorial Fund is to provide support for graduate fellowships.
+Till 2016, the fund also supported an annual lecture series on the theme of social justice.
+Read more about past Maharaj Kaul Memorial Lecturers as well as current grant awardees here.

 The Padmanabh S. Jaini Graduate Student Award in Buddhist Studies was established in 2009 with a generous gift from Professor Jaini that was matched by the Chancellor's Matching Gift Program This award supports high-achieving graduate students in Buddhist Studies at UC Berkeley and honors Professor Jaini's important legacy in the field of Buddhist Studies at UC Berkeley and beyond.
 Padmanabh S. Jaini is Professor emeritus of Buddhist Studies and co-founder of the Group in Buddhist Studies.
 For a list of past recipients of the Jaini Award, please click here.